johnnietse/cloth-virtual-try-on/README.md

 ```

 Click on the **"Download Processed Video"** button to download the generated video.

+## Sample Files
+To get an idea of how the app works, you can look at the following sample files within the repository:

+Clothing Images: Sample clothing images can be found in the **Resources/Shirts** folder.
+Uploaded Videos: Sample user videos can be found in the **static/uploads** folder.
+Processed Videos: Sample processed virtual clothing try-on videos are available in the **static/processed** folder.
+These samples demonstrate the input and output for the app's functionality.

 ## Future Considerations
 - Deployment to a cloud platform (e.g., Render, Heroku, AWS).